 (a) the same (or similar) distance, course, and panel of Officials as the Championship; and

 (b) the same provider for timing, data handling and heart rate monitoring.

 802.5.2 The FEI Endurance Technical Committee will decide whether or not the test event meets the above criteria.
 There shall be no appeal from that decision.

-802.5.3 Any changes to the arrangements for the Championship under Article 802.5.1 after the test event are subject to the approval of the FEI Endurance Technical Committee and FEI Endurance Department, and may also be subject to the approval of the FEI Headquarters.
+802.5.3 Any changes to the arrangements for the Championship under Article 802.5.1 made after the test event takes place are subject to the approval of the FEI Endurance Technical Committee and FEI Endurance Department, and may also be subject to the approval of FEI Headquarters.

-802.5.4 If the OC does not organise a test event, or organises a test event that does not comply with the requirements of this Article 802.5 or the requirements set out in the applicable host agreement, the FEI may withdraw the allocation of the Championships from the OC.
+802.5.4 If the OC does not organise a test event, or organises a test event that does not comply with the above requirements or the requirements set out in the applicable host agreement, the FEI may withdraw the allocation of the Championship from the OC.

-802.6.1 If 20 or fewer Combinations are entered in an FEI Event (other than a CEIO or Championship), at the request of the National Federation concerned the FEI may approve the FEI Event being combined with a National Event.
-CEI Combinations must be given entry priority over national-level Combinations for such combined events.
+802.6.1 At the request of the National Federation concerned, the FEI may approve an FEI Event being combined with a National Event.
+If approved, CEI Combinations must be given priority over national-level Combinations for entries to such combined events.

-802.6.3 At any combined National and FEI event, national-level Combinations may not provide any form of assistance (in terms of pacing or otherwise) to FEI-level Combinations that could be considered to provide the FEI-level Combination with any unfair advantage.
+802.6.3 At any combined National and FEI event, national-level Combinations may not provide any form of assistance (in terms of pacing or otherwise) to FEI-level Combinations that might provide the FEI-level Combination with any unfair advantage.
 Breach of this Article will result in Disqualification of both Combinations.